NicoM1/Collab/doc/GDD.md

 ##[Game Design Document]

+(This is getting messy.
+We should adopt a structed document base or switch to the wiki.)

+### Setting (@Eiyeron's ideas)
+I have some ideas about setting it into a steapunk universe.
+Not so original but it has an advantage : we can set there the gun mania without getting plot holes.

+The world had an technology boom with the industrial revolution.
+New transportations are made of the steel made from the iron and the other resources coming straight from under our feet and

+Scientists around the world keep getting hired by ever-growing companies.
+THe success of the first or the fastest to hire and get the new technological discoveries get too envied to keep this steam and race peacefully.
+Now entrepreneurs hire men from the shadows to steal the scientific works or just to sink their rivals.
+You're one of the mercenary from the shadows.

+And yes, it's pretty much TF2 with some tweaks.
+I'm writing theses idea as they come and I surely played too much Steam games... ><

 #### SHMUP
 - Borderlands style weapons
   - (@Eiyeron) Borderlands tracks the weapons as a combinaison of differents parts as the canon, the handle, etc...